Plastic surgery and social pressure

 ” The condyloma or sothieute –

-It is quite common in our countries for some virgins to be told that they are sick and that it prevents them from consummating their marriage.
+It is fairly common in our countries for some virgins to be told that they are sick and that this will prevent them from consummating their marriage.

 On the medical level, these types of patients are not recognized.
 Admittedly, the sothieutes exist but they are different.

-Sothieutes also called genital condylomas or genital warts, are injuries looking like cocks comb on female genitalia and anus.
+Sothieutes also called genital condylomas or genital warts, are growths that look a little like a rooster’s crest on the female genitalia or anus.
 They can be so numerous that they can make vaginal delivery dangerous for the baby.

 They are due to HPV (Human Papilloma Virus).

-These condylomas are sexually transmissible and thus present only on women and men having unprotected sexual intercourses.
+These condylomas are sexually transmitted and thus present only on women and men having unprotected sexual intercourse.

 The condylomas described by traditional healers to explain the difficulties of penetration are not recognized by medicine.
-In almost all cases, these difficulties of penetration are due to the stress of the woman and the lack of softness of the husband, which creates in his wife a vaginismus: invincible contraction of the muscles of the vagina making the penetration difficult even impossible.
+In almost all cases, these difficulties of penetration are due to the stress of the woman and the lack of gentleness of the husband, which creates a vaginismus in the woman: a contraction of the muscles of the vagina making the penetration difficult or even impossible.

-The recommended treatment in this situation is softness and foreplay to relax the woman and lubricate her.
-We can use intimate gels and painkiller suppositories.
+The recommended treatment in this situation is gentle foreplay to relax the woman and lubricate her – sometimes with the use of lubricating gels and painkillers.

-This condyloma described by traditional healers just give opportunity to go “cut” something and thus to make an excision.
-This traditional treatment and strongly discouraged!
+This condyloma described by traditional healers just gives them an opportunity to “cut” something and thus to make an excision.
+This traditional treatment is strongly discouraged.

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».